Hornbill-Docs/servicemanager-config/servicemanager-config/administration/request-settings.md

 layout: article-toc
 ---
 # Request Settings
 Use Request Settings to control the behavior of various features on Requests in Service Manager.
+These are global settings and any changes will apply to all request types.

 ## Accessing Request Settings
 The Request Settings can be found in the Service Manager Configuration.